 NOTE: some travel guides suggest that the National Road extends from Baltimore to St. Louis; however, this isn’t historically accurate.
 The section from Cumberland east to Baltimore already existed before the National Road was authorized.
 The section from Vandalia to St. Louis wasn’t part of the final National Road construction authorization issued in 1838, and wasn’t completed until the opening of the Eads Bridge connecting Illinois and Missouri at St. Louis in 1874.

-As mentioned above, the National Road roughly follows the route of US Highway 40 today, though there are a few older sections that veer off the marked highway.
-Be aware, though, that although US 40 is a perfectly good road, it is NOT the same as driving on an interstate highway.
-Using the interstates to get from Cumberland to Vandalia, it is 632 miles, a drive that can comfortably be completed in 10 1/2 hours.
-The National Road is actually 29 miles shorter, but you are looking at a minimum of 13 hours to drive it, and that’s if you just drive straight through without stopping much.
-There are large sections of divided highway in Indiana and Ohio, but you also pass through numerous small towns, which makes the going slower.
-In other words, if your goal is simply to get from Point A to Point B, this isn’t the road for you.
+As mentioned above, the National Road roughly follows the route of US Highway 40 today.
+There are a few older sections that veer off the marked highway, though.
+Beware that although US 40 is a perfectly good road, it is NOT the same as driving on an interstate highway.
+Using the interstates to get from Cumberland to Vandalia, it is 632 miles; the drive takes about 10 1/2 hours.
+The National Road actually clocks in 29 miles shorter, but you are looking at a minimum of 13 hours to drive it.
+That’s if you just drive straight through without stopping much.
+There are large sections of divided highway in Indiana and Ohio; however, you pass through numerous small towns, which makes the going slower.
+In other words, if simply want to get from Point A to Point B, this isn’t the road for you.

 The great thing about driving the National Road, though, is that since it parallels interstates almost the entire way (IH-68 from Cumberland to Keysers Ridge, MD and IH-70 from Washington, PA to Vandalia), you can mix and match depending on how much time you have to explore.
 Running behind schedule, or take an extra long time at a tourist attraction?
 You can head over to the interstate for awhile to catch back up.
 We did this to some degree, since we only had about a day and a half to get through.